Kelcon86/NBA_HOF_Predictions/README.md

 - Explanation of model choice, including limitations and benefits

     *   The largest limitation of our dataset is that it is highly imbalanced.
-The basketball Hall of Fame, which has existed since the inagural class of 1959, has only, at most, **178** players.
+The basketball Hall of Fame, which has existed since the inaugural class of 1959, has only, at most, **178** players.
 Our dataset, which has data going as far back as the draft class of 1980, has less than 40 Hall of Fame players out of the over 1500 players in the dataset.
 Because of this, we ran several imbalanced-learn oversampling methods following the train-test splitting.
         *   The three oversampling methods we have used so far include:
             *   RandomOverSampler
             *   SMOTE